kennysp19/osTicket-with-AD-Home-Lab/README.md

 ## Phase 7 — LDAP/AD Integration — Skipped

 I originally planned to connect osTicket to Active Directory using LDAP so that domain users could log in with their AD credentials automatically.
 However I ran into issues getting the LDAP plugin and its required libraries to work correctly with osTicket v1.18.1.
-The plugin kept throwing a `Failed opening required include/Net/LDAP2.php` error that I couldn't resolve — the library wasn't being found even after manually placing it in multiple locations.
+The plugin kept throwing a `Failed opening required include/Net/LDAP2.php` error that I couldn't resolve.
+The library wasn't being found even after manually placing it in multiple locations.

 Rather than get stuck on this one piece I made the decision to skip it and move forward.
-LDAP integration is more of a sysadmin level configuration task and for the purposes of this lab — practicing help desk workflows — it isn't required. osTicket works completely fine without it.
+OsTicket works completely fine without it.
 Users and agents are created manually inside osTicket instead.

 This is something I plan to come back to and figure out as I continue building my skills.